DevThatal/laravel-blog/readme.md

-##Laravel Blog with Livewire: and alpine JS
+##Laravel Blog with Livewire: and alpine JS :Under Development